Noman5237/Web-ESP8266-Arduino/README.md

 (Change your Wifi credentials in the code manually)

-Here is a challenge: Try installing a program to ESP without using NodeMCU or any uart module Try installing core ESP8266 module just using arduino.
-(HINT: Use Serial Ports)
+Here is a challenge: Try installing a program to ESP-01 without using NodeMCU or any uart module with just arduino(HINT: Use Serial Ports)

 > Step 2: Install readData.ino to Arduino module